MEKuroko007/printf/README.md

 # C - printf

-Write your own printf function.
+Write your own printf function and stay away from our printf project.
+If kimba catch u , will kick u out.

 ## Concepts